worldviewer/react-worldviewer-prototype/README.md

 I've coopted the npm package, `react-burger-menu` for displaying text.
 Since this package was designed to host links -- and breaks when text is displayed -- I've brought the package into my project so that I can make significant edits to it.

 The code works great, but contains a lot of unnecessary bits which will be cleaned up at a later date.
-The text can be accessed in two different ways: by clicking the <Summary /> component or the burger icon which appears during deep zoom.
+The text can be accessed in two different ways: by clicking the Summary component or the burger icon which appears during deep zoom.

 #### GSAP Animations via ReactTransitionGroup